noshu/rustimization/README.md

 * for **linux** youcan use the package manager to install gfortran
 * for Mac os you can install it form [here](http://hpc.sourceforge.net/) or [here](http://sourceforge.net/projects/hpc/files/hpc/g95/gfortran-mlion.tar.gz)

 The orginal **L-BFGS-B** fortran subroutine is distributed under BSD-3 license.
-To know more about the condition to use these fortran routine please go [here](http://users.iems.northwestern.edu/~nocedal/lbfgsb.html) and To know more about the condition to use the **Conjugate Gradient** Fortran routine please go [here](http://users.iems.northwestern.edu/~nocedal/lbfgsb.html)
+To know more about the condition to use this fortran routine please go [here](http://users.iems.northwestern.edu/~nocedal/lbfgsb.html).

+To know more about the condition to use the **Conjugate Gradient** Fortran routine please go [here](http://users.iems.northwestern.edu/~nocedal/lbfgsb.html)

 ##References
 1. R. H. Byrd, P. Lu and J. Nocedal.
 [A Limited Memory Algorithm for Bound Constrained Optimization](http://www.ece.northwestern.edu/~nocedal/PSfiles/limited.ps.gz), (1995), SIAM Journal on Scientific and Statistical Computing , 16, 5, pp. 1190-1208.